 Each plugin will receive a score based on its number of customization options.
 Features can include settings available to you (the shop owner) as well as design tools built for your customers.
 Extra features offer greater control over the design process, but features that are too complicated will cost a plugin points in the final category.

 Admin options and design tools that are easy to understand will earn plugins a higher UX (user experience) score.
 UX is essential to keeping a customer around from the start of the design process to the point of purchase.
-As a result, plugins that are likely to confuse or frustrate will lose big points in this category.
+For this reason, plugins that are likely to confuse or frustrate will lose big points in this category.

 Each plugin will receive an overall score based on the sum of its points in all three categories.
 After scores are tallied, the plugins will be listed again, this time in order of total rating.
 The plugin with the highest score will be featured first, but your pick should depend on the needs of your shop and its customers.